Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 ## Behavioral testing with fakes

-Logically, in order to avoid strong coupling between tests and the underlying implementations, our test doubles need to be completely independent from the scenarios they're used in.
+Logically, in order to avoid strong coupling between tests and the underlying implementations, our test doubles need to be completely independent of the scenarios they're used in.
 As you can probably guess, that's exactly where fakes come in.

 In essence, a **fake is a substitute that represents a lightweight but otherwise completely functional alternative to its real counterpart**.
-Instead of merely trying to fulfil the contract with preconfigured responses, it provides an actually valid end-to-end implementation.
+Instead of merely trying to fulfil the contract with pre-configured responses, it provides an actually valid end-to-end implementation.

 Although its functionality resembles that of the real component, a **fake implementation is intentionally made simpler by taking certain shortcuts**.
 For example, rather than relying on a remote database server, the fake can be programmed to use an in-memory provider instead.
 This makes it more accessible in testing, while retaining most of its core behavior.